magarena/magarena/launch4j/Readme.txt

 - default cube (600 cards)
 - all cube (900 cards)

+- added sound effects, disabled by default, can be enabled in preferences
 - right mouse click on hand zone can now be used as a shortcut for action button
 - infect and wither abilities are also shown on cards with same icon as deathtouch